oaknorthbank/typescript-interview/README.md

 Before the interview, please:

-- Make sure you can run the project locally (`npm dev` should run the tests in watch mode).
+- Make sure you can run the project locally (`npm test` should run the tests in watch mode).
 - Get familiar with the existing code.
 - Don't write any code.